masagrator/switch-sys-tweak/README.md

 -  For 19.0.0+ create 174x174 JPG (must be baseline, aka non-progressive with max size 65536 B.
 -  Put them to `atmosphere/contents/*titleid*/`.

 In 19.0.0+ "Options" menu and "All Software" is not handling scaling 256x256 icon internally anymore, that's why we need another 174x174 icon.
+If you won't put this icon, original one will show up.

 ## How to compile